 - Fit® washes got rid of roughly the same amount of microbes as distilled water.

 - Both Fit® and distilled water reduced the level of residual pesticides compared to the unwashed samples.

 - Both ozone systems—the Ozone Water Purifier XT-301 and the J0-4 Multi-Functional Food Sterilizer—removed microbes from the blueberries.
 However, the distilled water wash was more effective than either of the ozone washes.

-I also found this recipe developed by Susan Sumner, a food scientist at Virginia at Polytechnic Institute and State University, to clean fruits and vegetables.
-Her disinfecting procedure uses white vinegar (or cider vinegar) and 3 percent hydrogen peroxide (the same as found at the drugstore).
+The most extensive research was conducted by Susan Sumner, a food scientist at Virginia at Polytechnic Institute and State University.
+Her disinfecting procedure for produce uses white vinegar (or cider vinegar) and 3 percent hydrogen peroxide (the same as found at the drugstore).
 These are nontoxic, inexpensive and work not only on fruit and vegetables but can be used to sanitize counters and preparation surfaces, including wooden cutting boards, as well.
 Here’s the method:

 - Put the vinegar and hydrogen peroxide into individual dark-colored spray bottles (You might be able to put a clean, new Sprayer right on the hydrogen peroxide bottle.

 - Spray your produce or work surface thoroughly first with vinegar and then with hydrogen peroxide.

 - Then rinse the produce under running water or wipe the surface with a clean wet sponge.

 To learn more, keep reading below